bevy-procedural/modelling/README.md

 -   `bevy` -- Compiles with support for bevy.
 -   `wgpu` -- Compiles with support for wgpu.
--   `example_deps` -- Compiles with the dependencies necessary for the examples.
+-   `bevy_example` -- Compiles with the dependencies necessary for the examples.
 -   `netsci` -- Enable network science tools.
 -   `svg` -- Enable SVG import.
 Adds [usvg](https://github.com/linebender/resvg) as a dependency.
 -   `fonts` -- Enable font rendering.
 Adds [ab_glyph](https://github.com/alexheretic/ab-glyph) as a dependency.